-For performance and restricted stock units, we calculate compensation expense, net of an estimated forfeiture rate, on a straight line basis over the requisite service/performance period of the awards, with fair value being based on the closing stock price on the date of grant.
+For performance and restricted stock units, we calculate compensation expense, net of an estimated forfeiture rate, on a straight line basis over the requisite service/performance period of the awards, with fair value being based on the closing stock price on the date of grant except for market condition awards for which fair value was based on a Monte Carlo simulation model.
 The performance stock units vest based on a three-year performance cycle.
 The restricted stock units vest over various periods of time ranging from one to three years.
 We estimate the forfeiture rate based on our historical experience.